 Over the years, we’ve defined the optimum process and format to create our VPN service reviews.
 First, it makes it easier for us to write new reviews and update existing reviews regularly.
 Second, it allows readers to skim through all reviews easily.
-Here’s our secret methodology:
+Here’s our secret methodology from our VPN experts:

 We Use the Same Testing Devices

 First of all, we need several testing devices on which to run the VPNs.
 Because most providers offer native apps on all popular platforms.
 And as a VPN specialist and VPN expert, we have to try them all to give you full, detailed advice.
 Therefore, we’ve purchased devices for testing purposes: Computers (Windows, macOS, Linux), smartphones and tablets (Android, iOS), routers (DD-WRT, OpenWRT, Tomato), etc. While PC clients are usually alike, it happens that mobile apps offer fewer features.

 We try all the VPNs on the same devices to maintain consistency throughout our reviews.
 And this allows us to present you with trustworthy and fresh VPN reviews, including our results and screenshots.

 We Install and Use the VPN Clients and Apps

 Next, for a VPN review, we need a VPN to review.
 And we can’t use a free trial version.
 Because it usually comes with limitations (number of server, bandwidth, etc.).
 And these limitations would not reflect the real quality of the service.
 Therefore, we need to purchase a plan, like any other user, to get the full package.
 While we can accept a free testing account, we do not sell reviews.
 And we don’t accept any compensation in exchange for a review.
 Not ever.

 Our VPN ratings are impartial: They come from the results of our tests and our experience.
 Nothing else.